SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

       app.kubernetes.io/component: metricsexporter
       app.kubernetes.io/instance: <eventbroker-deployment-name>
 ```
-This will add the deployment's metrics service (by matching labels) to the Prometheus targets.
+This adds the deployment's metrics service (by matching labels) to the Prometheus targets.
 Refresh the Prometheus Status "Targets" in the Prometheus Web Management UI to see the newly added target.

-The ServiceMonitor's selector may be adjusted to match all broker deployments in the namespace by removing `instance` from the matched labels.
-Also, multiple endpoints may be listed to obtain the combination of metrics from those Exporter paths.
+The ServiceMonitor's selector can be adjusted to match all broker deployments in the namespace by removing `instance` from the matched labels.
+Also, multiple endpoints can be listed to obtain the combination of metrics from those Exporter paths.

-Above `ServiceMonitor` example specifies to scrape three target endpoints to get the combination of all metrics available from the broker deploymeny.
-The metrics endpoints will be accessed at the port named `tcp-metrics` and at the PubSub+ Exporter path, e.g.: `/solace-std`, will be added to the scrape request REST API calls.
+The `ServiceMonitor` example above specifies that three target endpoints are scraped to get the combination of all metrics available from the broker deployment.
+The metrics endpoints can be accessed at the port named `tcp-metrics` and at the PubSub+ Exporter path, e.g.: `/solace-std` is added to the scrape request REST API calls.

 ### Grafana Visualization of Broker Metrics

 In the Grafana Web Management UI, select "Dashboards"->"Import dashboard"->"Upload JSON File".
 Upload `deploy/grafana_example.json`.
-This shall open up a sample Grafana dashboard.
+This opens a sample Grafana dashboard.
 The following image shows this sample rendered after running some messaging traffic through the broker deployment.

 To create or customize your own dashboard refer to the [Grafana documentation](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/).